Overview and legal framework

 - Tailor the bail application to respond to objections.

-- Try to get supporting evidence of anything relied upon in your application – for example, school records, mental health diagnoses, etc. You may also wish to highlight the number of hours spent in any form of education, as this can help illustrate how the child’s time is currently occupied.
+- Try to get supporting evidence of anything relied upon in your application, for example, school records, mental health diagnoses, etc. You may also wish to highlight the number of hours spent in any form of education, as this can help illustrate how the child’s time is currently occupied.

 - Regarding the proposed address:

-- Regarding AssetPlus risk assessments:
+- AssetPlus risk assessment

 Practical advice: if bail is refused